light-curve/ceres-solver-rs/README.md

 - [ ] Covariance estimation
 - [ ] General unconstrained minimization

-Please don't hesitate to create an issue to request prioritization of any functionality that may have been prioritized.
+Please don't hesitate to create an issue to request prioritization of any functionality you need.